CLASSIFICATION NO. 085

 - Hires and directs department management staff to provide quality service to citizens and County staff; prepares performance evaluations; administers progressive discipline; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments.

-- Directs the analysis of legislative and administrative actions which affect County employee services programs, including equal employment opportunity, civil rights and collective bargaining; participates in activities to influence legislation and regulatory change consistent with the County's interest and needs; represents the County with other governmental agencies, businesses, and professional organizations on a variety of human resource issues.
+- Directs the analysis of legislative and administrative actions which affect County employee and labor relations programs, including equal employment opportunity, civil rights and collective bargaining; participates in activities to influence legislation and regulatory change consistent with the County’s interest and needs; represents the County with other governmental agencies, businesses, and professional organizations on a variety of human resource issues.

 - Directs the development of annual and supplemental budgets; presents budget proposals to County Administrator; oversees the monitoring of revenues and expenditures.